Get

 Bi-color Cornish Rex

 Cornish Rex cats are incredible cats.
-They tend to be friendly cats that love their humans, will get along with other pets as well as strangers, and are very energetic cats that love to play and love to run around.
+They tend to be friendly cats that love their humans, and will generally get along with other pets as well as strangers, somewhat depending on their personality, socialisation, and previous experiences.
+They are very energetic cats that love to play and run around.
 However, it is the coat that the Cornish Rex is best known for.
-They lack the top layer of coat that other cats have so they just have the soft undercoat.
+They lack the top layer of coat that other cats have, so they just have the soft undercoat.
 This coat is curly, which is what gives the Cornish Rex its unique look.
 Beyond that, the Cornish Rex can come in a variety of different colors, markings, and color points.

 Below are different types of Cornish Rex that you can consider for your next pet.